PKS 0438−436: Further observatio

 Researcher noted the northeast and southwest extensions in emission were detected in 327 MHz, according to Very Long Baseline Array (VLBA) observations of Kanekar et al. (2009).
 These features appear to be a partially resolved jet and counter-jet on scales ~100 mas from the unresolved radio core.
 These smaller-scale features are buried deep within the unresolved JVLA radio core (i.e., an order of magnitude smaller than the resolution of the 2.5 GHz observations).
 The jet and counter-jet directions detected with the VLBA are consistent with jets that connect to the extended emission.
 For this, they confirmed PKS 0438−436 as a classical radio source, which they assume the radio lobes is α_{lobe} = 0.9.
-Using the estimated calculation of radio lobes as well as the lobe flux density at 2.5 GHz, and values of (L_{151} 3.0 x 10^{28} W Hz^{−1} sr^{−1}) and (Q = 1.14 + 0.38 x10^{47} erg s^{−1}), this suggests the previous calculation is overestimated due to core and jet contributions to the 160 MHz flux density.
+Using the estimated calculation of radio lobes as well as the lobe flux density at 2.5 GHz, and values of (L_{151} 3.0 × 10^{28} W Hz^{−1} sr^{−1}) and (Q = 1.14 + 0.38 × 10^{47} erg s^{−1}), this suggests the previous calculation is overestimated due to core and jet contributions to the 160 MHz flux density.
 The newest calculation is more accurate since the method of Willott et al. (1999) assumes that L151 is a surrogate for the lobe luminosity.
 If αlobe were 1.05 then the 7.9 Jy single-dish flux density at 160 MHz could be attributed entirely to the lobes.
 However, a spectrum this steep is an extremely rare circumstance.